ShouWenWang-Lab/shouwenwang-lab.github.io/news/index.md

 - 2025.10, Mengyang and Ruijiang won the **National Scholarship**.
 Congratulates!
 - 2025.9, Our **perspective on DNA methylation–based lineage tracing** has been published.
 Congratulates!
-- 2025.3, The **DARLIN mouse protocol** has been published.Congratulates!
+- 2025.3, The **DARLIN mouse protocol** has been published.
+Congratulates!
 - 2025.1, The **first paper from our lab: *MethylTree* ** got published.
 Congratulates to Mengyang and Ruijiang!

 ## 2024